ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ## Components

-CSS classes and local variables for each specific, individual component are contained on the component layer.
+CSS classes and local variables for each specific, individual component are contained on the Component layer.

 A component should be a UI component from the UI framework.
 Currently, we also have legacy Module and Service components as well as some some legacy code that has been grouped to form a component like unit, but both of these should dissolve into modern UI components in the future.